How To Fill Out Your AACOMAS Application

 Citizenship Information

 You need to provide your citizenship status under this section; you need to say if you are a US citizen, a Permanent or temporary US resident, or a Non-Resident.
-You will need to provide proof of your legal state of residence.
+You will also need to provide proof of your legal state of residence.

 Race and Ethnicity